Manual install

 At the code below HelloRPC

-is the controller class created above.
+is the controller module created above.

 import { initSegment } from 'vovk';